sammilucia/arch-gaming/README.md

 Please feel free to contribute!
 I most certainly am not the expert on this, just trying to work out how to play games! 😊

 ## Prerequisites
-This guide assumes you have the latest NVIDIA drivers installed and working correctly.
+1. This guide assumes you have the latest NVIDIA drivers installed and working correctly.
 Version 495.46 at the time of writing.
+2. The guide also assumes you have a kernel with FSYNC enabled, this means either kernel 5.16.x, or Xanmod (and possibly others)

+## Update your kernel
+If your distro doesn't yet have the 5.16.x kernel (you can check with `uname -r`), you can install Xanmod by following the instructions [here](https://github.com/arglebargle-arch/xanmod-rog-PKGBUILD).
+Xanmod enables FSYNC, and Intel Clear patches, and some other performance chages.

+At the time of writing I believe there are some blocking issues for 5.16.x kernels on Asus notebooks.

 ## Steam configuration
 1. Install the latest [Steam](https://archlinux.org/packages/multilib/x86_64/steam/), login and download your games